-The amount of time your injuries will cause suffering is a key factor in the ultimate size of your settlement.
+The amount of time your injuries will cause suffering is one key factor in the ultimate size of your settlement.

-You can often expect a more substantial settlement if you’ve suffered a permanent injury or a lost limb than you would if you sprained your neck or ankle and can expect a full recovery.
+You can often expect a much larger settlement if you suffered a permanent injury than you would for a sprained your neck or ankle with a full recovery.

 - Physical therapy and rehabilitation expenses

 - The cost for replacement wheelchairs

 - Expenses related to modifying your vehicle-now and for the rest of your life

 - Modifying your living quarters to allow for wheelchair accessibility